daltonh/arb/doc/wiki/body/introduction/index.md

 Compared to other partial differential equation solvers the disadvantages of arb are:

-* There is no graphical user interface for problem setup, so the learning curve is steep; and
+* There is no graphical user interface for problem setup, so the learning curve is steep;
+* This manual needs work.
+Tutorials are a good reference however, and
 * There are some more efficient (either faster or less memory intensive) algorithms out there for specific problems.

 ## What is needed to run arb?